KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter: The General KILO-EKF

 The data translates to $\{ \mbf{x}^{(i)}, \mbf{y}^{(i)} \}_{i=1}^P$ in the lifted space such that $\mbf{y}^{(i)} = \mbf{D} \mbf{x}^{(i)} + \mbf{n}^{(i)}$ for some unknown noise, $\mbf{n}^{(i)} \sim \mathcal{N}(\mbf{0}, \mbf{R})$.
 Then, we can write the lifted matrix form for the measurement model as $\mbf{Y} = \mbf{D}\mbf{X} + \mbf{N}$, where $\mbf{X} = $, $\mbf{Y} = $, and $\mbf{N} = $.

 We now formulate a loss function for learning the system matrices from data.
-Instead of EDMD-based formulations involving Koopman mode extraction or spectral decompositions~\cite{dmd-book}, we adopt a Tikhonov-regularized approach that admits a closed-form solution.
+Rather than EDMD-based formulations involving spectral decompositions~\cite{dmd-book}, we adopt a Tikhonov-regularized approach that admits a closed-form solution.
 Specifically, we cast the learning problem as a maximum a posteriori (MAP) estimation with conjugate priors on $\mbf{D}$ and $\mbf{R}$.
 The resulting optimization problem is

 where the loss function is $V=V_1+V_2$ with

 The norm is a weighted Frobenius matrix norm: $\left\| \mbf{X} \right\|_{\mbf{W}} = \sqrt{\mbox{tr}\left( \mbf{X}^T \mbf{W} \mbf{X} \right)}$. $V_1$ corresponds to the negative log-likelihood of the data under Gaussian noise, ignoring the normalizing constant. $V_2$ corresponds to the negative log-priors on the model parameters: a Tikhonov prior on $\mbf{D}$ and an (isotropic) inverse-Wishart (IW) prior on $\mbf{R}$.
 IW distributions have been demonstrated to be robust priors for learning covariances \cite{esgvi-extended}.
 We tune the regularizing hyperparameters, $\tau_D$ and $\tau_R$, from data using cross-validation.